 NYUWomxn100 Kick Off honoring Dr. Johnnetta B. Cole

 March 3, 2020

-Thank you for joining NYU’s Office of Global Inclusion, Diversity and Strategic Innovation (OGI) was excited to launch NYUWomxn100–March 2020 to March 2021–on March 3, 2020 honoring Dr. Johnnetta Cole, the first African-American woman president of Spelman College, former Director of the Smithsonian Institution’s National Museum of African Art, and noted anthropologist, with the NYU Trailblazers Award.
+The Office of Global Inclusion, Diversity and Strategic Innovation (OGI) was excited to launch NYUWomxn100–March 2020 to March 2021–on March 3, 2020 honoring Dr. Johnnetta Cole, the first African-American woman president of Spelman College, former Director of the Smithsonian Institution’s National Museum of African Art, and noted anthropologist, with the NYU Trailblazers Award.

 April 9, 2020